HTTP API

 POST /api/announce

-This endpoint returns 200 if your request was received and a match was found.
-If no match it responds with 204 No Content.
+This endpoint returns 200 if your request was received and a completed match was found in your client, if a match was found to be incomplete (still downloading) then cross-seed will return the status code 202, and if no match was found cross-seed will respond with a 204 No Content.

 Supported formats